hazymorning/origami/README.md

 A dashboard built around `paper-buttons-row` with a calm and clean style.

-* Handmade and designed custom cards, built during quiet nights
+* Handmade and designed custom cards
 * Primarily for mobile (desktop version is still a WIP)
 * Clean, uncluttered UI with a focus on simplicity
 * Supports light and dark modes